Keith Rossiter: Oulart–The Ballagh

 Rossiter was moved back to his more regular position of centre-back when Oulart–The Ballagh faced Buffer's Alley in a second final in three years on 11 October 2009.
-He ended the game with a fourth winners' medal following the 3-12 to 1-13 victory.
+He ended the game with a fourth winners' medal following the 3–12 to 1–13 victory.

-On 10 October 2010, Rossiter captained the team when Oulart–The Ballagh faced St. Martin's in the final once again.
-He ended the game with a fifth winners' medal following the 1-14 to 0-06 victory.
-Rossiter was again at full-back when Oulart–The Ballagh suffered a 0-14 to 1-08 defeat by O'Loughlin Gaels in the Leinster final on 30 January 2011.
+On 10 October 2010, Rossiter captained the team when Oulart–The Ballagh faced St Martin's in the final once again.
+He ended the game with a fifth winners' medal following the 1–14 to 0–6 victory.
+Rossiter was again at full-back when Oulart–The Ballagh suffered a 0–14 to 1–8 defeat by O'Loughlin Gaels in the Leinster Club SHC final on 30 January 2011.

 Rossiter was selected at full-back when Oulart–The Ballagh faced Rathnure in the final on 9 October 2011.
-He claimed a sixth winners' medal following the 1-10 to 0-11 victory.
-On 27 November 2011, Rossiter lined out in a second successive Leinster final but ended on the losing side once again following a 1-15 to 1-11 defeat by Coolderry.
+He claimed a sixth winners' medal following the 1–10 to 0–11 victory.
+On 27 November 2011, Rossiter lined out in a second successive Leinster final but ended on the losing side once again following a 1–15 to 1–11 defeat by Coolderry.

 On 14 October 2012, Rossiter captained Oulart–The Ballagh against Faythe Harriers in the Wexford Senior Championship final.
-He was described as having an "inspirational game" at full-back and collected a seventh winners' medal following the 2-12 to 0-13 victory.
-On 9 December 2012, Rossiter was again at full-back when Oulart-the Ballagh suffered a 1-12 to 0-11 defeat by Kilcormac/Killoughey in the Leinster final.
+He was described as having an "inspirational game" at full-back and collected a seventh winners' medal following the 2–12 to 0–13 victory.
+On 9 December 2012, Rossiter was again at full-back when Oulart-the Ballagh suffered a 1–12 to 0–11 defeat by Kilcormac–Killoughey in the Leinster Club SHC final.